Parallel processing in immune networks: Getting closer to biology: Dilution in the B-H interactions

-On the other hand, when $B$ is finite we can check the possible disconnection of the network by studying $P(J=0;d,B)$ from Eq.~\ref{eq:Dgrande} and we get that $P_{\textrm{link}}(d,B)<1/H$ for $d > 1 - 1/{\sqrt{BH}}$.
-Thus, in the thermodynamic limit, for any finite $d$, the graph is still overpercolated.
+Similarly, when $B$ is finite we can check the possible disconnection of the network by studying $P(J=0;d,B)$ from Eq. (\ref{eq:Dgrande}) and we get that $P_{\textrm{link}}(d,B)<1/H$ for $d > 1 - 1/{\sqrt{BH}}$.
+Thus, in the thermodynamic limit, for any finite value of $1-d$, the graph is still overpercolated.
 Replacing $1/H$ with $(\log H)/H$, one also finds that the graph is even always connected.

+In Fig.~\ref{fig:graphs} we report some examples of structures for several choices of parameters; these evidence that when $d$ is (relatively) small, the graph is (almost) fully-connected, while, as $d$ gets close to $1$, the graph starts to exhibit high modularity with a number of cliques equal to $B$.
+More precisely, nodes corresponding to helper clones and that in the bipartite graph [B-H] are connected to the same node, say $\mu$, will form in the monopartite graph [H-H] a clique; a node that in the bipartite graph has $k$ neighbors, in the monopartite graph will serve as a bridge between $k$ cliques (see also \cite{PRE,cioli}).

-Different scenarios may emerge if we take $d$ properly approaching to $1$ as $H$ is increased \cite{EPL}.
+If we take $d$ properly approaching to $1$ as $H$ is increased, different scenarios may emerge \cite{EPL,BA}.

 Another kind of dilution can be realized by directly cutting edges in the resulting associative network, as for instance early investigated in the neural scenario by Sompolinsky on the Erd\"{o}s-Renyi graph \cite{sompolinsky,amit} or more recently by Coolen and coworkers on small worlds and scale-free structures \cite{ton1,ton2}.
+Such different ways of performing dilution - either on links of the associative network (see \cite{sompolinsky,amit,ton1,ton2}) or on pattern entries (see Eq. (\ref{PB})) - yield deeply different thermodynamic behaviors, as for instance evidenced in \cite{Agliari-PRL2012}, by looking at the distribution of fields insisting on each spin, namely for the generic $i^{th}$ spin $\varphi_i = \sum_{i \neq j=1}^N J_{ij} \sigma_j$.